InfolabAI/heechul-lim.github.io/_pages/about.md

 ---

 ## Introduction
 Hello!
 I am Heechul Lim, a Ph.D. holder in AI with extensive research and industrial experience across Anomaly Detection, Computer Vision, Natural Language Processing, and AutoML.
-My most recent works—currently under review at IJCAI 2025—focus on advancing anomaly detection via reverse distillation with coreset learning for efficient multi-class inspection and Segment Anything Model (SAM)-based prompt learning with multi-level noise and soft labels.
+My most recent works—currently under review at ICCV 2025—focus on advancing anomaly detection via reverse distillation with coreset learning for efficient multi-class inspection and Segment Anything Model (SAM)-based prompt learning with multi-level noise and soft labels.
 These studies aim to significantly reduce memory usage, improve training stability, and enhance defect localization accuracy in real-world industrial environments.

 I have published several papers in top-tier journals (SCIE, JCR top 5.2%) and international conferences, and hold multiple patents related to deep learning acceleration and neural architecture search.
 Currently, I work as a Senior Research Engineer at LG Electronics, integrating state-of-the-art anomaly detection and test-time adaptation into manufacturing processes.
 Previously at Samsung Electronics, I led innovative projects in mobile forensics and data analytics, earning prestigious awards from both the President and Executive Vice President.